facebook/react-native/docs/LinkingLibraries.md

 This step is not necessary for libraries that we ship with React Native with the exception of `PushNotificationIOS` and `LinkingIOS`.

-In the case of the `PushNotificationIOS` for example, you have to call a method on the library from your `AppDelegate` every time a new push notifiation is received.

 For that we need to know the library's headers.
 To achieve that you have to go to your project's file, select `Build Settings` and search for `Header Search Paths`.
 There you should include the path to you library (if it has relevant